 Blocks Make Yoga Possible

 Let’s talk about how blocks make yoga possible!
 I love that to practice yoga, we do not need a lot of fancy equipment.
 A block or two, a strap, and a mat and we are ready to go.
 The tools are pretty portable too so we can use them in the studio, at home, or on the road.
-If you don’t have a set of blocks, I suggest you remedy that because blocks make yoga possible!
+If you don’t have a set of blocks (paid link), I suggest you remedy that because blocks make yoga possible!

 Blocks Make Yoga Possible- 5 Poses